leoloveisme/happybeings/README.md

 It would be ideal if we could win some intersex and queer writers for the project, as well.

-The objective of the book(s) to show that happy life without money is not only possible but absolutely possible.
+The objective of the book(s) is to show that a happy life without money is not only possible but absolutely possible.

 Change management: